Friday, 14 October 2011

 Thomas Larkham

-Thomas Larkham was ejected from the lving at Tavistock in Devon.
+Thomas Larkham was ejected from the living at Tavistock in Devon.
 See here.
 Also see ODNB.
 A little history of the church can be found here.
 His diary is due to be published this year.

 Coleman Anecdote 04 John Weeks